Couples Therapy

 How to respond to feedback non-defensively

-How to have difficult conversations
+How to have difficult conversations without getting aggressive or withdrawn

-How to understand, accept and respect important differences
+How to accept and respect important differences

 How to repair trust if trust has been broken